Pakisan/pakisan.github.io/_posts/2023-08-31-quarkus-sse.md

 ## Resume

-Both specifications allows to you to describe Pub and Sub for SSE app, but with some tradeoffs
+Both specifications allow to you to describe Pub and Sub for SSE app, but with some tradeoffs

 OpenAPI can't offer canonical way how to describe stream.